-- The succeeding BIOS screens are for reference only.
-The actual BIOS screen displays may not be same as shown. - 1.
-Copy the AFUDOS utility (afudos.exe) from the motherboard support DVD to the bootable floppy disk you created earlier. - 2.
+- Make sure that the floppy disk is not write-protected and has at least 1024KB free space to save the file. - The succeeding BIOS screens are for reference only.
+The actual BIOS screen displays may not be same as shown. - Copy the AFUDOS utility (afudos.exe) from the motherboard support DVD to the bootable floppy disk you created earlier. - 2.
 Boot the system in DOS mode, then at the prompt type:

+'''

 afudos /o[filename]

+'''